- Community Assets & Development

 Section 29-20 and Section 29-21 of the City Code restrict daytime parking on streets to 6 hours between 5 am and 2 am, and nighttime parking to 30 minutes between 2 am and 5 am.

-Cars that are parked in violation of the Ordinance are plowed in.
+Cars that are parked in violation of the Ordinance are plowed in and can be issued a ticket.
 After the snowfall is over and the streets are cleared, the cars that have been plowed in are usually gone and the remaining snow can be removed.
 Cars that are not removed within a reasonable period of time are towed by the Police Department.

 Mailboxes & Yards

-Mailboxes that are physically hit by our snow plows are repaired by the City.
+Properly installed mailboxes (per USPS standards) that are physically hit by our snow plows will be repaired by the city.
 Boxes downed due to the force of the snow hitting them are the owner's responsibility.
 Temporary repairs are made to mailboxes that are physically hit by the plow to avoid an interruption in mail service.
 Permanent repairs are made in the spring when the ground is thawed.

 When plowing snow, some plows do climb the curbs and disturb the yard, this is especially true of cul-de-sacs.
 If a resident's yard is damaged, the resident should call the Public Works office at 651-638-2111 and report it.
 In the spring, all yard damage will be repaired by the Public Works Department with black dirt and seed.